FREQUENTLY ASKED QUESTIONS

 Q: How is the Ottawa Regional Cancer Foundation unique?

 The Ottawa Regional Cancer Foundation is the ONLY local organization solely committed to raising funds for cancer care, treatment, research, and supportive care programs for our community.
 We are aligned with the provincial government’s vision to regionalize cancer care and treatment, making quality care available as close to home as possible for patients.
 The Cancer Foundation partners with area hospitals to help improve access to person-centred care.

 Q: What is the Cancer Foundation’s mission?

 At the Cancer Foundation, we take cancer personally.
 It’s a disease that impacts people in very different ways, and we have made it our mission to provide local residents touched by cancer with access to the care that is right for them.
 Each and every day we are dedicated to helping improve cancer survivorship and empowering cancer patients and their families to be active in their treatment and post-treatment recovery.
-Our priority is to provide increased access to person-centered care through the delivery of the Cancer Coaching health and social care service, innovative cancer research and a world-class clinical trials program.
+Our priority is to provide increased access to person-centered care through the Community Cancer Hub, innovative cancer research, and a world-class clinical trials program.

 Q: What is the Cancer Champions Campaign?

 Over the next three years, the Cancer Foundation’s CANCER CHAMPIONS CAMPAIGN will be the driving force for transforming local cancer care.
 With your help, we are committed to making local cancer care a priority year-round in Eastern Ontario so that our community has access to the very best personalized care, right here in the region.
 We will raise $20 million that will directly benefit local cancer patients and help their families at one of the most difficult times in their lives.

 There are a number of ways that YOU can become a Cancer Champion and help us reach out $20 million goal:

 - Participate an event

 - Host an event